 In the 86th District Court in Traverse City, I have represented over 800 clients, I am an experienced attorney.
 I have a lot of passion for criminal law, and I take pride in my abilities as a criminal defense attorney.
 I fell in love with litigating trials in court.
 I have been very successful as a criminal defense attorney in Grand Traverse County.
 I have achieved not guilty verdicts for my clients at trial.
 After one not guilty verdict, one of my clients told me, “I want to hug you and kiss you I am so happy.”
 My clients know that I am very passionate about criminal defense and I work very hard for them.

 Matthew Benedict, does an amazing job, always answered all my concerns and question, In a timely manner, always goes above and beyond, he will fight for you, and he will get your point across, he will be by your side no matter what!
-He isn’t scared to take on the tough case like many other lawyers are, I called many and my case was too tough, but not Matthew, He gave me hope when other didn’t, I truly recommend Matthew! you will not regret to have him by your side when you need it the most, I’m am truly grateful for all his help and all the hard work and long hours he put in to, help me with my case, to be able to see and be with my son!
-Thank you so much Matthew.
+He isn’t scared to take on the tough case like many other lawyers are, I called many and my case was too tough, but not Matthew, He gave me hope when others didn’t, I truly recommend Matthew!
+You will not regret having him by your side when you need it the most, I’m am truly grateful for all his help and all the hard work and long hours he put in to, help me with my case, to be able to see and be with my son!
+Thank you so much, Matthew.

 One Criminal Defense Attorney against the Giant